 What is a mortgage?

 A mortgage is a loan given by a bank or mortgage lender to help you buy a home.
 It can allow you to get into a home sooner than if you had to save up for the whole purchase price.
-The house acts as collateral for the money you are borrowing.
+The house acts as collateral for the money you borrow under the mortgage loan.

 How a mortgage works when buying a home

-- The buyer uses funds from a mortgage to pay the seller for the property and the buyer repays any money borrowed, plus interest and fees, over a set period of time (e.g., 5, 10, 15, 20 or 25 years).
+- The buyer uses funds from a mortgage loan to pay the seller for the property and the buyer repays any money borrowed, plus applicable interest and fees, over a set period of time (e.g., typically, 5, 10, 15, 20, 25 or 30 years).

-- The buyer pays the lender generally every month.
-A portion of the payment, the principal, is used to pay down the amount borrowed and a portion of the payment is applied to interest.
+- The buyer repays the lender at set intervals (typically, every month or biweekly).
+A portion of the payment is used to pay down the amount borrowed (i.e., the principal) and a portion of the payment is applied to interest.

 - The mortgage is registered on the property with the applicable provincial or territorial land registry office.

-- In many cases, the buyer can move into the new home as soon as the closing is complete (contract terms can sometimes specify a later move-in date).
+- In many cases, the buyer can move into the new home as soon as the closing is complete (although the terms of the sale/purchase agreement can sometimes specify a later move-in date).

 Choosing the right mortgage